MattAlexS/PhD/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Thank you to my advisors Dr. Steffen Graether and Dr. Ashlock
+Thank you to my advisors Dr. Steffen Graether and Dr. Daniel Ashlock